BIOGRAPHY

 Composer // Performer // Designer

-Douglas McCausland is a composer / performer, sound designer, and digital artist whose visceral and often chaotic works explore the extremes of sound, technology, and the digital medium.
+Douglas McCausland is a composer / performer, sound designer, and digital artist fascinated with new aesthetic and technological domains, and whose visceral and often chaotic works explore the extremes of sound, technology, and the digital medium.

-Recent honors include an award of distinction in the 2021 Prix Ars Electronica for his piece “Convergence”, winning 1st-Prize in the 2021 ASCAP/SEAMUS commission competition, the gold- prize award for “contemporary computer music” in the Verband Deutscher Tonmeister Student 3D Audio Production Competition, and being awarded the runner-up nomination for the International Confederation of Electroacoustic Music's 2019 CIME Prix.
+Notable honors include an award of distinction in the 2021 Prix Ars Electronica for his piece “Convergence”, winning 1st-Prize in the 2021 ASCAP/SEAMUS commission competition, the gold-prize award for “contemporary computer music” in the Verband Deutscher Tonmeister 3D Audio Production Competition, and being awarded an honorable mention for the International Confederation of Electroacoustic Music's 2019 CIME Prix.

-Douglas is currently a DMA candidate at Stanford University, working towards his doctorate in Composition while studying with Chris Chafe, Patricia Alessandrini, Jaroslaw Kapuscinski, Fernando Lopez-Lezcano, and Mark Applebaum.
-He is also a Senior Sound Designer at Spatial Inc., located in Emeryville, CA. He also holds an MSc in Digital Composition and Performance from the University of Edinburgh, an MM in Music Composition from Michigan State University, and a BM in Music Theory and Composition, Saxophone Performance, and Music Education from Southern Illinois University Edwardsville.
+Douglas is currently the Technology and Applied Composition (TAC) studio manager at the San Francisco Conservatory of Music.
+In addition he serves as a faculty lecturer at Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA), and manages a small record label: ex_log.records.
+He holds a DMA in music composition from Stanford University, where he studied with Chris Chafe, Patricia Alessandrini, Jaroslaw Kapuscinski, Fernando Lopez-Lezcano, and Mark Applebaum.
+He additionally holds a MSc in Digital Composition and Performance from the University of Edinburgh, a MM in Music Composition from Michigan State University, and a BM in Music Composition, Saxophone Performance, and Music Education from Southern Illinois University Edwardsville.